eslint-community/eslint-plugin-es-x/docs/rules/no-set-prototype-symmetricdifference.md

 > disallow the `Set.prototype.symmetricDifference` method

 - ❗ <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
-- ✅ The following configurations enable this rule: [no-new-in-esnext]
+- ✅ The following configurations enable this rule: [no-new-in-esnext] and [no-set-methods]

 This rule reports ES2025 [`Set.prototype.symmetricDifference`](https://github.com/tc39/proposal-set-methods) methods as errors.